Start trading forex in French Polynesia using eToro as your trusted online broker.

 A small collection of islands located in the South Pacific, most people associate French Polynesia with leisure and luxury.
 With a currency pegged to the euro and a growing, stable internet infrastructure, it’s never been easier to trade forex from one of the many islands that make up French Polynesia.

 Interested in learning more about how to open a brokerage account, place your first forex trade or formulate your own trading strategy?
-Our comprehensive guide for beginners will make things simple.
+Our comprehensive guide for beginners will make things simple when you want to register with financial institutions, commence with foreign exchange trading or test the foreign exchange market.

 Get Started with Forex in French Polynesia